 Although you won’t find bidets in every household, these types of toilets are quite popular around the world.
 Originally, a bidet was a separate appliance within the bathroom that looked similar to a toilet but had a different seat which allowed users to clean themselves with a stream of water.
 Nowadays, you can also find bidet attachments to use with your existing toilet, making bidets even more accessible.
 You can also find bidets with additional features like remote control, built-in dryers, and adjustable water temperature.
 Overall, people use bidets as a hygienic and sustainable alternative to toilet paper when cleaning themselves in the restroom.

 Which Option Is More Effective?

 Although many believe that a bidet would be more effective at cleaning than the regular toilet paper, which is more effective can actually depend on several features.
 Furthermore, there is no hard evidence that either a bidet or toilet paper is more effective at clearing all waste.
-Instead, the best and the most effective method is actually a combination of both by using a couple squares of toilet paper after first rinsing off with the bidet.
+Instead, the best and the most effective method is actually a combination of both by using a couple of squares of toilet paper after first rinsing off with the bidet.

 Which Option Is More Hygienic?

-The best thing about bidets is that it offers a hands-free method to wash yourself.
-While you can still use a couple squares of toilet paper after the bidet if you’d like, it’s not necessary, and many choose to go completely hands-free with just the bidet.
+The best thing about bidets is that it offers a hands-free method to wash.
+While you can still use a couple of squares of toilet paper after the bidet if you’d like, it’s not necessary, and many choose to go completely hands-free with just the bidet.
 We touch dirty things and objects every single day, so using a bidet can help you reduce the spread of germs after using the bathroom.
-To take the hygiene to another level, some brands like Tushy have an additional feature called “nozzle wash”.
+To take hygiene to another level, some brands like Tushy have an additional feature called “nozzle wash”.
 This feature means that the bidet will self-clean the outside of the nozzle regularly, ensuring the full system is regularly washed.
 With all these factors, the bidet is definitely the more hygienic option.